phpbb/chameleon/docs/css-architechture.md

 ?> Object-oriented programming (OOP) is a programming paradigm that represents the concept of ‘objects’ […] which are usually instances of classes, [and] are used to interact with one another to design applications and computer programs.

 When applied to CSS, we call it object-oriented CSS, or OOCSS.
-OOCSS was coined and popularised by Nicole Sullivan, whose Media Object has become the poster child of the methodology.
+OOCSS was coined and popularized by Nicole Sullivan, whose Media Object has become the poster child of the methodology.

 OOCSS deals with the separation of UIs into structure and skin: breaking UI